De-Mystifying the Compliance Manual & Its Impact on the Program Requirements

 - Understand the specific steps necessary to demonstrate compliance and areas where health centers retain discretion.

-- Learn which PINs and PALs have been replaced by the new manual and which current guidance is still effective.
+- Learn the key differences between prior guidance and the Manual/SVP, including which PINs and PALs have been replaced and which are still effective.

 Hyatt Place Washington DC/Georgetown/West End